fetchai/docs-archived/docs/ledger/architecture.md

 !!! note
     For an understanding of the whole Fetch architecture, please read [the Fetch.ai whitepaper](https://fetch.ai/wp-content/uploads/2019/10/technical-introduction.pdf).

 The following diagram gives a high level overview of the components a node consists of.
-The entry point is the _Constellation_ application; every time a node is deployed in the network, an instance of this application is created.
+The entry point is the __Constellation__ application; every time a node is deployed in the network, an instance of this application is created.
 Please read [this section](running-a-constellation.md) for more information about how to run a node.

 ![Fetch.ai Ledger architecture high level view](img/architecture.png)

+The __block coordinator__ inside each node is responsible for adding new blocks to its copy of the chain, while preserving its consistency.
+In order to do so, it advances along the chain to find the longest/heaviest branch, and drops the ones that are not.
+After reaching the heaviest block, the block coordinator asks the executor(s) and consensus for help to add a new block, which contains a set of transactions.

+__Consensus__ is responsible for building a block that will be considered correct, e.g with a timestamp greater than that of the heaviest block in the chain.

+The __executor__ takes said block, iterates through all the transactions packed within it, and for each of them:

+1. It determines if the transaction is valid, has paid the required fees, etc.
+2. Since conceptually a transaction is a state change in blockchain, it updates the state accordingly.

+Blocks are then exchanged between nodes via a __block synchronization protocol__.
+Consensus is also responsible for verifying that blocks received this way are correct.

 ## Sharding